Travelling Stone

 But back track a little to April 2011.
 I had been asked to create a mauri stone to travel to Istanbul for an exhibition Uncontainable, Second Nature – Te Kore Rongo Hungaora.
 So I returned home to my maunga to choose a stone especially for this journey.

 The stone’s origins are Taranaki maunga on the West Coast of the North Island, Aotearoa NZ – gathered from the Waiwakaiho river which runs down the mountain, through the landscape and out to the sea.
-When I first stepped into the river, it wasn’t long before I saw this stone – saying pick me pick me!
+When I first stepped into the river, it wasn’t long before I saw this stone – it was saying, pick me pick me!

-So I walked to the stone, did a short karakia to the awa and to the area, giving thanks for allowing me to take this stone on a journey and then picked it up and took it away for it’s next journey.
+So I walked over to the stone, did a short karakia to the awa and to the area, giving thanks for allowing me to take this stone on a journey and then picked it up and embraced it for it’s next journey.

 It was unlike most of the stones I gather from the sea and rivers.
 This stone was textured and rough, quite weathered and smooth in bits, it had a history, I could tell, there were many stories already within this stone.